 Unlike the states surrounding the District, Washington, DC is a no-fault accident state, which makes a personal injury claim a little more difficult to pursue.
 The no-fault system may not be a problem when a minor fender bender occurs.
 However, when a car accident victim sustains severe injuries from a crash, the no-fault system can restrict them from recovering the compensation they will need to offset medical expenses and property damage.
+If you get into a car accident in Washington, DC, it’s best to speak with a DC car accident attorney to learn your legal options.

 The Regan Zambri Long car accident lawyers are experts in their field.
 They are deeply knowledgeable about Washington, DC law, the DC court system, and various insurance policies.
 We have secured millions for our clients, including a recent $14 million settlement for a car accident victim.